Skip to content

 What percentage of my income should go on housing?

-Many budgeting frameworks suggest housing costs ideally sit somewhere around 25 to 35 percent of monthly take-home income, though this varies widely depending on location and personal circumstances.
-In high cost-of-living areas, that figure is often higher, and that is worth factoring into any broader financial picture.
+Many budgeting frameworks suggest housing costs often sit around 25 to 35 percent of monthly take-home income, though this varies widely depending on location and personal circumstances.
+In high cost-of-living areas, the figure is often higher, and that is worth factoring into any broader financial picture.
 Entering figures into this calculator can help illustrate exactly where housing sits as a proportion of monthly income.

 How do I work out where my money goes each month?